Four Major Cases of the early Ming dynasty: Hu Weiyong case

 Li Shanchang and Liu Ji were political enemies.
-Zhu Yuanzhang paid Liu a salary of 240 stones (石), but paid Li a salary of 4000 stones.
+Zhu Yuanzhang paid Liu a salary of 240 dan, but paid Li a salary of 4000 dan.
 Liu soon retired.
 Moreover, Liu once told Zhu that Hu Weiyong was not suitable to be prime minister.
 Hu Weiyong then hated Liu Bowen and canceled Liu's salary and pension.
 In 1375 when Liu fell ill, Zhu ordered Hu Weiyong to send a doctor to Liu, but Zhu and Hu Weiyong actually poisoned Liu, causing Liu to die.